-Altogether, 1000 farmers, 90 model-farmers and 15 governmental agricultural extension officers will benefit directly from the Uluguru Spice Project.
-Indirectly the project will reach 12’625 people that benefit either from education through their relatives or by farmers who were already taught before.
-Moreover, open source information will be available to a broad audience, comprising marketing through internet and social media as well as throughout annual agricultural events in Tanzania.
+Altogether, 1830 farmers, 90 model farmers, and 15 governmental agricultural extension officers will benefit directly from the Uluguru Spice Project.
+Indirectly the project will reach 12,625 people that benefit either from education through their relatives or from farmers who were already taught before.
+Moreover, open-source information will be available to a broad audience, comprising marketing through the internet and social media as well as through annual agricultural events in Tanzania.
 In addition, through the implementation of water protection measures, the project will benefit many more people.

 To reach the target groups, a series of activities will be carried out.
 First, farmers will be mobilized to build groups or to collaborate with already existing groups.
 Here we pay especially attention to gender balance and encourage women to take over leading positions.
 In the next step, farmer groups will be trained in agroecological practices with a focus on spices, but without excluding other existentially important agricultural areas such as the cultivation of crops.
 Parallel to the agroecological training, the farmers will be taught in other sectors such as leadership, marketing, documentation, and value addition as well as processing and storing.